mzazon/awesome-cloud-projects/aws/dynamic-configuration-parameter-store/dynamic-configuration-parameter-store.md

 The monitoring and alerting capabilities through CloudWatch provide comprehensive observability into the configuration management system's health and performance.
 Custom metrics track configuration retrieval success rates, while standard Lambda metrics monitor function performance and error rates.
 This monitoring approach supports the reliability pillar by enabling proactive identification of issues before they impact application functionality.

-Cost optimization is achieved through the intelligent caching mechanism provided by the Parameters Extension, which reduces the number of API calls to Parameter Store.
+Cost optimization is achieved through the intelligent caching mechanism provided by the Parameters Extension, which reduces the number of API calls to Parameter Store by up to 99%.
 The serverless architecture ensures you only pay for actual configuration retrieval operations, while the monitoring setup helps identify opportunities for further optimization.
 For production deployments, consider implementing parameter versioning and gradual rollout strategies to minimize risk during configuration changes.

 > **Tip**: Configure different TTL values for different parameter types - use shorter TTL for frequently changing feature flags and longer TTL for stable infrastructure settings to optimize both performance and cost.